AutoGen is in maintenance mode. Your agents still need a home.

 Simple getting started

 Connic: `connic init` and edit YAML.
-AutoGen requires understanding its agent class hierarchy.
+AutoGen and MAF require understanding their agent class hierarchies.

 Multi-agent workflows

 Connic supports sequential agents.
-AutoGen excels at conversational multi-agent patterns.
+AutoGen's conversational multi-agent patterns carry over into MAF's orchestration.

 Custom tools